-As stated above, BMO Trust Company, as trustee, has the exclusive authority over the assets and affairs of the Portfolios and is ultimately responsible for the Portfolios, but it delegates the day-to-day administration and operation of the Portfolios to the manager.
+The trustee has the exclusive authority over the assets and affairs of the Portfolios and is ultimately responsible for the Portfolios, but it delegates the day-to-day administration and operation of the Portfolios to the manager.
 The board of directors of BMO Trust Company meets quarterly to receive a management report from the manager and to discuss and review the business and operations of the Portfolios.
 The board of directors of BMO Trust Company also reviews and approves the financial statements, simplified prospectus, Fund Facts documents, and certain other continuous disclosure documents of the Portfolios.
 The manager reports to BMO Trust Company on a regular basis.